hfp/libxs/samples/ozaki/README.md

 Practically all CPUs provide higher instruction throughput using floating point instructions even when relying on double-precision.
 The algorithmic complexity and inner-most code is in fact unsuitable to reach high performance levels.
 OpenMP based parallelization or VNNI instructions are only meant to improve emulating high-precision.

-When built with LIBXSTREAM support (sibling `libxstream` repository detected at build time), an optional OpenCL/GPU path is available for Schemes&#160;1 and&#160;3.
+When built with [LIBXSTREAM](https://github.com/hfp/libxstream) support (sibling `libxstream` repository detected at build time), an optional OpenCL/GPU path is available for Ozaki-1 and Ozaki-2 as well (see `OZAKI` environment variable).
 The GPU bridge (`ozaki_gpu.c`) wraps LIBXSTREAM behind an opaque handle so that the CPU code has no OpenCL dependency.
 At runtime, the GPU path is enabled by default (`OZAKI_OCL=1`) and can be disabled with `OZAKI_OCL=0` to fall back to the CPU implementation.
 The CPU-only code performs the low-precision conversion on-the-fly and only requires a reasonable stack size to buffer small matrix blocks.

 ## Scheme 1 — Mantissa Slicing